kaecirr/EZone_Navigation_Android/README.md

 In the future, the application could:
 *	Allow for more complex searching of destinations
     - The present scope of the project only covers very basic searching of destinations.
-Adding the ability to allow for a more complex searching algorithm would make the searching more fine-tuned and help filter out unrelated results.
+Adding a more complex searching algorithm would make the searching more fine-tuned and help filter out unrelated results.

 *	Have on-device calculations
     - Path-finding could be improved by providing some on-device calculations used for intermediate movement.
 Determining the best start position for the navigation would also help in this respect.
 This could be achieved by considering several different nodes around the user’s position (instead of the closest node described in the minimum functionality) and selecting the node that would produce the most viable path.